NoahW52/NoahW52/README.md

 ### <div align="center">I'm Noah, a full-time full-stack software developer 👨‍💻 looking for a job and others to collaborate on projects with! 🚀</div>

-- 🔭 I’m currently studying at DigitalCrafts🛠️
+- 🔭 DigitalCrafts Gradute!🛠️

-- 🌱 I’m currently learning React & Redux 🌀
+- 🌱 I’m currently learning Next.js and Hydrogen 🌀

-- ❓ Ask me about anything related to MongoDB 🍃
+- ❓ Ask me about anything related to React 🍃

 - ⚡ Fun fact: I'm a huge Lego nerd 🤓